django-auth-ldap/django-auth-ldap/docs/source/reference.rst

         the indicated Django user as if they had just logged in.
         :setting:`AUTH_LDAP_ALWAYS_UPDATE_USER` is ignored (assumed ``True``).

+    .. method:: get_user_model(self)

+        Returns the user model that
+        :meth:`~django_auth_ldap.backend.LDAPBackend.get_or_create_user` will
+        instantiate.
+In Django 1.5, custom user models will be respected; in earlier versions, the model defaults to
+        :class:`django.contrib.auth.models.User`.
+Subclasses would most likely
+        override this in order to substitute a :ref:`proxy model
+        <proxy-models>`.

     .. method:: get_or_create_user(self, username, ldap_user)

         Given a username and an LDAP user object, this must return a valid